joejag/talk-mob_programming_and_lego/notes/parts/itake_condensed.md

 # The mob programming working agreement

 * It's not a meeting
 * co-working space: desks are made for individuals.
 Big monitor, comfy seating.
+Design for communication not isolation.
 * Limit WIP: Take 1 of existing work
 * Rotate: use software
 * Commit to creating a safe environment: Watch out for your team